 Bread & Butter Pickles

 2 potato rolls

-Lightly toast the potato rolls and set aside.
+Lightly toast the potato rolls and set them aside.

-Heat a cast iron skillet over high heat.
+Heat a cast-iron skillet over high heat.
 When hot, add the olive oil and using tongs and a paper towel, coat the skillet with the oil.
-Put the chuck balls into the skillet and immediately smash them down with a grill weigh or non-slotted metal spatula pressing for 10 seconds.
+Put the chuck balls into the skillet and immediately smash them down with a grill weight or non-slotted metal spatula pressing for 10 seconds.
 Cook for 2 minutes.
-Flip patties – making sure to get your spatula between the pan and crust – and place a slice of cheese on each patty.
+Flip patties, making sure to get your spatula between the pan and crust and place a slice of cheese on each patty.
 Conk for another 1 to 1½ minutes until cheese gets melty.